Cascadia Culture and geoScience Exchange Program

 Program Overview

-During the 2024-25 CCASE program, our team will develop and teach a 5-day, high school geomorphology curriculum and lead a high school internship program.
-In past years, QTS students have expressed interest in learning about the geoscience of local waterways.
-So, our curriculum will be focused on the geomorphology of the rivers that weave through the Quileute watershed and empty into the Pacific Ocean at La Push.
+During the 2025-26 CCASE program, our team will develop and teach a 5-day, high school tsunami curriculum and continue our high school internship program.
+In past years, QTS students have expressed interest in learning about the geoscience of subduction zone induced tsunamis.
+So, our curriculum will be focused on the history and evidence of tsunamis on the coast of Washington.
 Híx̣as asaḳɫásalo kʷoˀlíyot̓, yíx̣ kʷoˀliyot̓ilo t̓siḳ̓áti (Quileute Land is Quileute Culture).
-The waterways of the Quileute Nation are central to Quileute life and culture.
-In our program, we will emphasize how understanding the geomorphology of the landforms and waterways around us, from both indigenous and western perspectives, can allow us to better understand and prepare for future Cascadia geohazards such as earthquakes, tsunamis, and floods.
+The coast of the Quileute Nation is central to Quileute life and culture.
+In our program, we will emphasize combining the oral tradition of tsunami and earthquake history of the Quileute people with the western science perspective of paleotsunami events.

 Program Outline